bjornburton/ased/README.md

 is set; usualy done through calling sei().

-The event can be checked by inspecting (then clearing) the ACI bit of the ACSR register but the vector TIMER1_COMPA_vect is the simpler way.
+The event can be checked by inspecting (then clearing) the ACI bit of the ACSR register but the vector ANA_COMP_vect is the simpler way.i

+Disable digital input buffers at AIN[1:0] to save power.
+This is done by setting AIN1D and AIN0D in register DIDR0.

-A timer is needed to to encompase some number of waves so it can clearly discernon from off.
+A timer is needed to to encompase some number of waves so it can clearly discern on from off.
+The timer is also interrupt based.
+The timer is set to interrupt at overflow.
+It could overflow within about 1/2 second.
+Over the course of that time, 25 to 30 comparator interrupts are expected.
+When the timer interrupt does occour, the LED is switched off.
+Comparator Interrupts are counted and at 15 the timer is reset and the LED is switched on.